devikab11/LSS_pix2pix/README.md

 ## Current Results

-For a given input of an initial field (z=127), the visual comparison of the generated and true sample is as shown:
+For a given input of an initial field (z=127), the visual comparison of the generated and true sample(z=0) is as shown: